Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee: Literature Review

-Computational social choice provides theoretical and practical tools for designing voting systems that address fairness, proportionality, and collective decision-making in contexts such as participatory budgeting (PB) \cite{brandt2016}.
-Fairness in this context refers to the equal representation of diverse voter preferences and the proportional allocation of resources or decision-making power, ensuring that no group is disproportionately advantaged or excluded \cite{fain2016}.
-Recent advancements have emphasised the integration of computational methods with participatory processes. \citet{aziz2020} provide a comprehensive survey of PB models, highlighting the importance of preference elicitation, voter incentives, and welfare objectives.
-Furthermore, the subfield of multi-winner voting contributes insights into proportionality and robustness. \citet{brill2023} proposes robust axioms for proportional representation, ensuring fairness for cohesive voter groups. \citet{faliszewski2023} further demonstrate the utility of proportional rules in PB elections. \citet{peters2021} formalises axioms for proportional representation in PB with additive utilities, proposing rules like the \textbf{Method of Equal Shares (MES)} to achieve fairness and efficiency.
-The basic idea of the Method of Equal Shares is that each voter is assigned an equal part of the budget.
-This part of the budget can only be used to fund projects that the voter has voted for.
-The method goes through all project proposals, beginning with the projects with the highest number of votes.
-It selects a project if it can be funded using the budget shares of those who voted for the project.
-The method then divides the cost of a project equally among its supporters. \citet{faliszewski2023} demonstrates how MES achieves fairer outcomes and avoids divisive districts while improving overall utility.
-Additionally, \citet{yang2024} explore digital PB platforms, identifying design principles that reduce cognitive load while enhancing fairness and legitimacy, where participants favour expressive input formats and fair budget allocations.
-Building on these contributions, our paper explores how combining deliberation and computational tools for democratic decision-making should be designed to achieve proportional fairness, transparency, and practicality.
+Computational social choice provides tools for designing voting systems that address fairness, proportionality, and collective decision-making in participatory budgeting (PB) \cite{brandt2016}.
+Fairness here means equal representation of diverse preferences and proportional resource allocation \cite{fain2016}. \citet{aziz2020} survey PB models, highlighting preference elicitation, voter incentives, and welfare objectives.
+In multi-winner voting, \citet{brill2023} proposes robust axioms for proportional representation, while \citet{faliszewski2023} demonstrates proportional rules' utility in PB elections. \citet{peters2021} formalises proportional representation axioms in PB, proposing the \textbf{Method of Equal Shares (MES)} for fairness and efficiency.
+With MES, each voter receives an equal budget share usable only for projects they support.
+The method evaluates projects by vote count, selecting those fundable using supporters' budget shares, then dividing costs equally among those supporters. \citet{faliszewski2023} shows MES achieves fairer outcomes and improves utility.
+In \citet{yang2024}'s experiment, participants perceive MES as significantly fairer than conventional Greedy voting.
+Our paper explores how combining deliberation with digital tools for democratic decision-making can achieve proportional fairness, transparency, and practicality.